andrew-mendes/andrew-mendes/README.md

 - 📧 Reach me at: andrewmendes@gmail.com

-- 🌱 I have an IT associate degree and I'm working on a second one in Software Analysis and Development
+- 🌱 I have an IT associate degree

 - 🗨️ I speak Portuguese, English and some Spanish as well

-- 🤩 I'm fascinated by science
+- 📖 I'm fascinated by science and history

 - 🎨 I enjoy crafting things, drawing and making music